LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/WiFi/README.md

 University: **CETYS University, Tijuana.**

 #### Abstract
+In the following document, it is explained how WiFi as a wireless communication system works and the way on how it was implemented between two wireless devices.

 ## Objective
 Establish a wireless communication using WiFi between a transmitter and a receptor to control a process.